Commercial Entrance Safety & Compliance in NY & NJ

 AAADM Inspection Standards Are a Real Anchor for Automatic Door Compliance

 If a property has automatic pedestrian doors, AAADM is one of the strongest reference points in the industry.
-AAADM says automatic doors should be properly installed, inspected annually by AAADM-certified inspectors, and safety-checked daily by premise owners.
-AAADM also states that its associated ANSI standards define guidelines for installation, sensing devices, and safety requirements for automatic pedestrian doors.
+AAADM recommends that automatic doors be inspected immediately following installation and annually thereafter by AAADM-certified inspectors, with daily safety checks performed by premise owners.
+The associated ANSI standards define guidelines for installation, sensing devices, and safety requirements for automatic pedestrian doors.

 That matters because many building teams assume compliance is only about whether a door appears to work.
 It is not.
 Inspection readiness is tied to the actual operating condition of the entrance, the way it has been maintained, and whether the property has allowed small issues to accumulate into a bigger standards problem.